All Episodes

 We'll come back more with Tennessee Senator Marsha Blackburn on the other side.

-Great Hannity tonight, and your call's coming up next.
+Great Hannity tonight and your calls coming up next.

-Believe me, I want this more than anything because there really was a quid and a pro and a quo with Joe and Hunter, zero experience, Hunter being played paid millions, but I am of the mind there's nothing I would like more than to put these guys on trial.
+Believe me, I want this more than anything because there really was a quit and a pro and a quo with Joe and Hunter.

-There is such a madness, an illness, a sickness, a psychosis here, that once they present their case, whatever House Managers go over to the Senate and presided over by the Chief Justice uh John Roberts, and I assume they're going to use the federal rules of evidence, which means no hearsay and no opinion witnesses.
+There is such a madness, an illness, a sickness, a psychosis here that once they present their case, whatever house managers go over to the Senate and presided over by the chief justice uh, John Roberts, and I assume they're going to use the federal rules of evidence, which means no hearsay and no opinion witnesses.

-That's not going to matter unless you say they're expert.
+That's not going to matter, unless you say they're expert.

-And I happen to be of the mind the minute Republicans are ready to acquit, get it out of there.
+There will be limited in scope, for sure, and I think very quickly this case falls apart, and I happen to be of the mind the minute Republicans are ready to acquit, get it out of there.

-Because they're going to throw 14 other items in while they got some spare time because they don't do anything for the country.
+But I don't think that is the forum for this reason, because they're going to throw 14 other items in while they got some spare time because they don't do anything for the country.

 Is there logic to my thinking or is it flawed?

-And I think there are other ways that we can uh get to what happened with Joe Biden and the government.
+There is logic to your thinking and I think there are other ways that we can uh, get to what happened with Joe Biden.

-No, we have to.
+And no, we have to.

-That has to happen.
+That has to happen, and you know.

-And look at what they did with the Clinton Foundation and with the money that went to that foundation from Russia and uranium won.
+And look at what they did with the Clinton Foundation and with the money that went to that foundation from Russia and Uranium ONE and uh, the Cfius review that was conducted on that.

-You know, there is a lot of misdeed that has been there.
+You know there is a lot of misdeed that has been there.

 You are so right about that.

-And when you look at what happened with the FBI, when you look at what happened when Hillary Clinton was Secretary of State, when Joe Biden was vice president, and that all is something that needs to come up.
+And when you look at what happened with the FBI, when you look at what happened when Hillary Clinton was secretary of state, when Joe Biden was vice president, and that all is something that needs to come up, I will tell you this, Sean, um, the American people, and especially American women, millions of moms out there they want things to be fair.

 They want the system to work.